Amsterdam-Internships/Text_Simplification/README.md

 1) [`src`](./src): Folder for all source files specific to this project
 1) [`scripts`](./scripts): Folder with example scripts for performing different tasks (could serve as usage documentation)
-1) ['notebooks'] (./notebooks): folder containing notebooks for running the pipeline
+1) ['notebooks'] (./notebooks): folder containing notebooks for running the pipeline as well as data-processing scripts for filtering, subwording, desubwording and splitting data
 1) [`media`](./media): Folder containing media files (icons, video)
+1) ['NMT-Data'](./NMT-Data): Folder where all data and models will be saved
+1) [`config`](./config): Folder containing configuration files for the training of the models

 ## Installation

 Explain how to set up everything.
 Let people know if there are weird dependencies - if so feel free to add links to guides and tutorials.